KerensaMathews/portfolio-site/README.md

 11/7/17:

 Contact and rates pages are on the back burner for now.

 Currently (in portfolio-index.html): Rewriting hard-coded HTML into JavaScript so new portfolio items can be added as JavaScript objects.
 Portfolio-index.html is otherwise complete for current purpose.
 New items will be added as necessary.

 Portfolio site is complete for current purpose.
-Used as my live portfolio site in conjunction with resume component.
+Used as live portfolio site in conjunction with resume component.
 Resume.html and corresponding files are in a separate repository at KerensaMathews/dynamic-resume.
 (Separate repositories because they were originally separate Udacity projects with different purposes. skills tested, and languages used.)

 ~~### Issues with resume page:~~